existo-me/.github/README.md

 # .github

-Default organization files for the Existo.me project on GitHub.
+Default organization files for the website Existo.me on GitHub.